coff33ninja/Grok-VIS/ReadMe.md

 # GrokVIS - Voice Interactive System

 GrokVIS is a modular voice assistant with memory, scheduling, and home automation capabilities.
 It features a web dashboard, weather services, and voice recognition with speaker verification.
+Everything is still in development as I'm bitting more than I can chew.
+The name comes from grok ai who gave me the inspiration during a long debate of AI vs humans...
+Such trauma 😂

 ## Features